Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Mei 2025 04.25.15 UTC
+- WIB: Rabu, 14 Mei 2025 05.28.31 UTC
-- WITA: Rabu, 14 Mei 2025 05.25.15 UTC
+- WITA: Rabu, 14 Mei 2025 06.28.31 UTC
-- WIT: Rabu, 14 Mei 2025 06.25.15 UTC
+- WIT: Rabu, 14 Mei 2025 07.28.31 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: motivational
+Kategori: friendship